smsharma/point-cloud-galaxy-diffusion/README.md

 ![MNIST](./notebooks/plots/mnist_dark.png#gh-dark-mode-only)
 ![MNIST](./notebooks/plots/mnist_light.png#gh-light-mode-only)

-> _"It is in complex systems, ones in which we have little visibility of the chains of cause-consequences, that tinkering, bricolage, or similar variations of trial and error have been shown to vastly outperform the teleological — it is nature’s modus operandi"_ -NNT

 ## Description

 - The diffusion backbone is based on the implementation of a [variational diffusion model](https://github.com/google-research/vdm) ([blog post](https://blog.alexalemi.com/diffusion.html)).
-- The score model is a vanilla transformer without positional encodings and with masked attention to account for sets of different cardinality.
+- The score model is a transformer without positional encodings and with masked attention to account for sets of different cardinality.
 - Simple element-wise residual MLPs project the set features to and from a latent space, where diffusion is modeled.
 - The model can be optionally conditioned on a class as well as a general context.
 If `n_classes` > 0, the first element of the conditioning vector is assumed to be the integer class of the sample.